airswap/token-unit/javascript/README.md

 * `toString()`: Output the minimal information needed for console logging.
 It actually returns an object.
 * `get(key)`: Get a specific key from the `toString()` object.
 Useful if you want to display the data.

+## ES5 or ES6?

+Since we made this library compatible with both NodeJS and React, we realized that there is an issue with Webpack and ES6 files.
+To solve this, we released an ES5 compatible version of the library.
+You can find the ES5 library [here](https://www.npmjs.com/package/token-unit-es5).
+Or use the ES6 library [here](https://www.npmjs.com/package/token-unit).

 ## Questions or comments?

 Reach out to the Airswap team at team@airswap.io with any questions or comments.
 We welcome well-constructed PRs into this library.